ashneetkaur2307-rgb/Induction/README.md

 Next, we had a thoughtful session by **Dr. Priya Darshani Ma’am**, who guided us to **find our purpose** and understand the **difference between actual needs and wants**.
 She highlighted the importance of values like **empathy, balance, and inner awareness**, encouraging us to grow not only as students but also as responsible human beings.

+## ✦ Day 4 ✦

+## 🌐 GitHub Workshop
+The day began with an insightful session on **GitHub usage**, conducted by a senior from the *Caustic Club*.
+We learned about its role in **software development, version control, and collaboration**, along with the basics of repositories and workflows.

+## 💡 Human Values Lecture
+Next, we attended a lecture by **Dr. Priyadarshini Mam** on **Human Values**.
+She emphasized the importance of leading a value-based life, differentiating between needs and wants, and making conscious choices.

+## 🎤 Interactive Session
+Later, **Prof. Nisha Mam (English Department)** conducted an engaging session that kept the atmosphere lively and motivating.

+## 📚 Peer-to-Peer Learning
+The day concluded with an exciting **P2P class**, where our seniors introduced us to the **fundamentals of C++ programming**, giving us practical exposure and strengthening our foundation in coding.